Cesare Lombroso

 Background

-Cesare Lombroso was born on November 6, 1835 in Verona, Italy to Jewish parents.
-Lombroso’s father, Aronne Lombroso was a wealthy tradesman and his mother, Zefira Levi, was a housewife.
+Cesare Lombroso was born on November 6, 1835, in Verona, Italy, to Jewish parents.
+Lombroso’s father, Aronne Lombroso, was a wealthy tradesman, and his mother, Zefira Levi, was a housewife.
 Lombroso flitted around from university to university studying literature, linguistics, and archaeology.
 However, in 1858 Lombroso received a degree in medicine from the University of Pavia.
-In 1859 Lombroso graduated from the University of Genoa with a degree in surgery and became an army surgeon during the Austro-Italian war, also known as the Second War for Italian Independence, that same year.
+In 1859, Lombroso graduated from the University of Genoa with a degree in surgery and became an army surgeon during the Austro-Italian war, also known as the Second War for Italian Independence, that same year.

 Life’s Work

-Lombroso believed that atavism could be identified by a number of measurable physical features: a protruding jaw, drooping eyes, large ears, twisted and flattish nose, long arms relative to the lower limbs, sloping shoulders, and a coccyx that resembled the stump of a tail, which he wrote about extensively in L’Uomo delinquent, the third edition.
+Lombroso believed that atavism could be identified by a number of measurable physical features: a protruding jaw, drooping eyes, large ears, a twisted and flattish nose, long arms relative to the lower limbs, sloping shoulders, and a coccyx that resembled the stump of a tail, which he wrote about extensively in L’Uomo delinquent, the third edition.

 Lombroso popularized the concept of a "born criminal" through biological determinism.
 Lombroso believed that criminals could be anatomically identified by precise physiognomic characteristics or deformities.
 Physiognomy endeavors to assess character and personality traits from physical structures of the face or the body.
-Lombroso postulated that whereas most individuals evolve, the vicious criminal devolved, and is a societal or evolutionary deterioration.
+Lombroso postulated that whereas most individuals evolve, the vicious criminal devolves, and is a societal or evolutionary deterioration.

-Although Lombroso was cognizant of the consequence of social and psychological factors in the creation of criminals, his main emphasis was on the idea of the atavistic criminal.
+Although Lombroso was cognizant of the consequences of social and psychological factors in the creation of criminals, his main emphasis was on the idea of the atavistic criminal.
 Lombroso’s theories were very prominent in Europe for a period of time.
 However, due to the emphasis he placed on the atavistic causes of crime, Lombroso’s work fell out of favor and was replaced by theories that placed more weight on environmental factors as well.
 However, by the fourth edition of L’Uomo delinquent, Lombroso extended his typology to include the insane criminal, the epileptic criminal, and the criminaloid.
-The criminaloid has no physical characteristics of a born criminal but transforms into a criminal during their lives due to environmental factors.
+The criminaloid has no physical characteristics of a born criminal but transforms into a criminal during their life due to environmental factors.
 Criminaloids theoretically committed less severe crimes than other types of criminals.

 Lombroso tried to reform the Italian penal system.
 He encouraged more humane and constructive treatment of convicts.
 He believed that society should use the skills and labor of criminals and that criminals should be made to pay compensation to their victims.
 He also believed that the death penalty should be used sparingly and only then when absolutely necessary.

-Cesare Lombroso died in Turin, Italy on October 19, 1909.
+Cesare Lombroso died in Turin, Italy, on October 19, 1909.

 Impact